Automating Wall and Door Detection in CAD

 for j in range(i + 1, len(nodes)):

-if not graph.has_edge(nodes[i], nodes[j]):
+if graph.has_edge(nodes[i], nodes[j]):

 dist = nodes[i].distance(nodes[j])

-mid = Point((nodes[i].x + nodes[j].x)/2, (nodes[i].y + nodes[j].y)/2)
+mid = Point((nodes[i].x + nodes[j].x) / 2, (nodes[i].y + nodes[j].y) / 2)

 "gap_width": round(dist, 3),

-"swing_angle": matched_block[1],
+"swing_angle": match[1],

 })